 4. Emergency expenses

-Most financial experts agree that people should have an emergency fund to cover three to six months of living expenses, but that’s simply not reality for many Americans.
+Most financial experts agree that you should have an emergency fund to cover three to six months of living expenses, but that’s simply not reality for many Americans.

 If you find yourself in a costly situation — perhaps you’re out of work or have large medical bills — a home equity loan may be a smart way to stay afloat.
 However, this is only a viable option if you have a backup plan or know that your financial situation is temporary.
 Taking out a home equity loan or HELOC to cover emergency expenses can be a direct route to serious debt if you don’t have a plan in place to repay it.